 Black Diamond Ascension Nylon

-Ascension was making some of the best skins available back in the 1990s.
-Black Diamond bought the company and beefed up the fabric but didn't change the glue.
-This is a good thing.
-The stiff, heavy fabric of the Black Diamond Ascension Nylon, backed up by magical glue, serves to create a user-friendly, ultra durable, forgiving product.
-It is the heaviest design we tested, but also the least expensive.
+Our pick for the Best Buy Award is the Black Diamond Ascension Nylon.
+The stiff and heavy fabric, backed up by magical glue, serves to create a user-friendly, ultra durable, forgiving product.
+It was the heaviest design we tested, but also the least expensive.
+Black Diamond switched up the materials in the latest update to this model, however, and claims the skins are now 20% lighter (see more details on the update in the individual review).
 You can configure the Ascension at initial purchase however you like, for the absolute best bargain, with little to no compromise in performance, choose those with only a tip loop, and cut them to length and width yourself.
 These skins are widely available throughout the US, even under different brands.
 Notably, Voile sells ski and split board skins under their own brand that, as best we can tell, are exactly the same as the Ascension Nylon skins we tested.

 Heavy and bulky